DouglasRose/Angular_Project/README.md

 ##Description

-Simple GitHub Profile app that using Github API/Javascript/AngularJS to allow search througth Github user profiles and show list of github profiles information for requested username: user's login,user's avatar, number of followers and number of repos.
+Simple GitHub Profile app that using Github API/Javascript/AngularJS to allow search through Github user profiles and show list of github profiles information for requested username: user's login,user's avatar, number of followers and number of repos.

 ##Authors